Top things to do in Florence, Italy

 We both decided that you need more than one visit to really get it all in.
 If you are in town for just a few days, you may want to only hit the highlights, most of which are on the second floor.
 Check out our blog post on the Uffizi for more information.
 Do make sure you see the Birth of Venus.
 It is stunning.

-The Duomo (Santa Maria del Fiore), Baptestry (of San Giovanni) and the Giotto’s Bell Tower
+The Duomo (Santa Maria del Fiore), the Baptistry (of San Giovanni), and Giotto’s Bell Tower

-As we have discovered in our travels, there is no such thing as “skip the line” but there is stand in a shorter line.
-When you first arrive at the Duomo and see the long lines, it can be confusing as to which line to stand it.
+As we have discovered in our travels, there is no such thing as “skip the line,” but there is standing in a shorter line.
+When you first arrive at the Duomo and see the long lines, it can be confusing as to which line to stand in.
 If you buy your tickets early, you can stand in the lines headed to the tower (if you bought that option) or the door entering the crypt.
 The “buy tickets now” line is considerably longer and much slower.

 The best time to go is in the morning.
-It is not quite as hot and the crowds are not as big (relatively).
-You can buy tickets to visit the crypt, sanctuary, baptistry and the tower.
+It is not quite as hot, and the crowds are not as big (relatively).
+You can buy tickets to visit the crypt, sanctuary, baptistery, and the tower.
 We opted not to climb the 414 steps up Giotto’s Bell Tower, but our friends told us the view was incredible.
-Check out Get your guide tickets by clicking here.
+Check out Get Your Guide tickets by clicking here.

 Inside the Cathedral